-In addition to the training provided by the city, Public Works will ensure that its staff understands its Title VI LEP responsibilities.
+In addition to the training provided by the City, Public Works will ensure that its staff understands its Title VI LEP responsibilities.
 Staff will also receive specific training on what language assistance services the City of Boise offers and specific procedures to be followed when encountering LEP persons.

-Public Works will monitor and update this plan on a regular basis, but not less than annually.
+Public Works will continue to monitor and update this plan on a regular basis, but not less than triennially.
 At minimum, Public Works will examine how many LEP persons were encountered and determine if their needs were met.
 Public Works will also continue to review its documents to determine if any of them should be translated into other languages and to determine if more program-specific outreach should be undertaken.
 It will also look at any complaints received and learn how to better serve the LEP population through those complaints.

 Send a Message to Human Resources

 Please fill out the form and a representative from the City of Boise's Human Resources department will be in touch with you.